adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Fast-walled cities, or the works of men,
 | But turns his gaze unto the mountain-tops
 | And the unfathomable blue of heaven
-| That only change not with the changing years”-
+| That only change not with the changing years”——
 | A tale that shod itself with ancient shoon
 | And wrapped its cloak, and wandered from the west.